about

 The installation encourages mindful, embodied engagement asking audiences to listen, feel and observe.
 Through a choreography of touch, trace and transformation, Tactile Dialogues: Fragments of Matter investigates material temporality and proposes design as a living, unfinished practice.

-During the program (Sat 16th May ), we will also host a panel with design journalist Aleesha Callahan on 'About Futures' where we dive into the exhibition, the makers and the role these materials may play in circular design and construction, alongside the broader cultural impact of collectible design.
+During the program, we also hosted a panel with design journalist Aleesha Callahan on 'About Futures' where we dive into the exhibition, the makers and the role these materials may play in circular design and construction, alongside the broader cultural impact of collectible design.

 Meet the Team